Endurance is a virtue.

 This is why I want to take a moment to advocate for endurance – because endurance does not come with the baggage of often-impossible “supposed to” feelings.
 It doesn’t say that while everything is hellish you don’t, or shouldn’t, feel like hell, or like you are in hell.

-It says okay, this is hell – hang the fuck on anyway.
+It says: okay, this is hell – hang the fuck on anyway.

 Endurance is an underpraised quality.
 A partner to frequently-misunderstood courage.
-Courage is sometimes stupidly painted as a synonym for “fearlessness.”
+Courage is sometimes wrongly painted as a synonym for “fearlessness.”
 Fearlessness is not courage – it is either the absence of any cause for fear, or likely a serious glitch in the nervous system of a person in the presence of a threat.

 Courage is often, accurately summed up as “feeling the fear and doing it anyway.”
 That is why courage is something laudable, something extraordinary.
 I have no fear of toast, or that the toaster is going to do me harm.
 There is nothing courageous about me making toast, because I fearlessly make toast.